Azamkhon2005/data_analytics_portfolio/README.md

 # SAIDAZAMKHON BUZURUKOV

 Hi there!
-My name is Saidzamkhon Buzurukov and I am a data analyst in the making.
+My name is Saidazamkhon Buzurukov and I am a data analyst in the making.
 I have always been fascinated by the power of data and how it can be used to drive business decisions and solve complex problems.

-I have been honing my skills in data analysis through various projects.
-My experience has taught me how to collect, clean, analyze, and visualize data using tools such as Python, SQL, Excel, Tableau, and Redash.
+I have experience working with data: analysis, manipulation, visualization, as well as experience in statistical analysis and hypothesis testing.
+Data analysis projects have been completed using tools such as Python, SQL, Tableau, Excel and Redash.

 My CV is [here](https://github.com/Azamkhon2005/data_analytics_portfolio/blob/main/Azamkhon_Buzurukov_CV.pdf)